jconnors23/Innkeeper/README.md

 # Innkeeper

- Discord bot that fetches Magic the Gathering Cards from Scryfall and displays them for users.
+Intuition:

+This bot was created to serve as a tool for users in a Discord server I created.
+It enables our community to fetch Magic the Gathering cards with ease and helps facilitate conversations.
+It uses the Scryfall API to fetch cards.